farhanferoz/MultiNest/README.md

 Cube(1:nPar) has nonphysical parameters.

-scale Cube(1:n_dim) & return the scaled parameters in Cube(1:n_dim) & additional parameters that you want to be returned by MultiNest along with the actual parameters in Cube(n_dim+1:nPar)
+Scale Cube(1:n_dim) & return the scaled parameters in Cube(1:n_dim) & additional parameters that you want to be returned by MultiNest along with the actual parameters in Cube(n_dim+1:nPar).

 Return the log-likelihood in lnew.

 ---------------------------------------------------------------------------

-dumper routine: dumper(nSamples,nlive,nPar,physLive,posterior,paramConstr,maxloglike,logZ,INSlogZ,logZerr,context)
+Dumper routine: dumper(nSamples,nlive,nPar,physLive,posterior,paramConstr,maxloglike,logZ,INSlogZ,logZerr,context)

 This routine is called after every updInt*10 iterations & at the end of the sampling allowing the posterior distribution & parameter constraints to be passed on to the user in the memory.
 The argument are as follows: